TennoAndros/Firebase-BlaBla/README.md

 5. **Daisy UI**: Daisy UI is used for styling and UI components.
 It helps in creating a visually appealing and user-friendly chat interface.

 6. **Tailwind CSS**: Tailwind CSS is employed for efficient and flexible styling.
 It allows for easy customization and consistent design across the application.

-## Getting Started

-To get started with BlaBla Realtime Chat, simply sign in with your Google or Facebook account, and you'll be ready to start chatting with friends and colleagues in no time.